<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 A/V Feeds

-A technology feature that can be very helpful in dealing with unruly prisoners is an A/V feed between the courtroom and holding cell.
+A technology feature that can be very helpful in dealing with unruly prisoners is an A/V feed between the courtroom and the holding cell.
 This allows the defendant to be removed from the courtroom and to participate in the proceedings securely and remotely.
-The A/V feed also ensures that prisoner rights to trials and hearings are preserved without unnecessary delays.
+The A/V feed also ensures prisoners' rights to trials and hearings are preserved without unnecessary delays.

 ______________________________________________________

-For information on courtrooms and chambers design, click on the eBook image below.
+If you want more information on courtrooms and chamber design, click the eBook image below.

 New Call-to-action